J. W. A. Hickson

 Joseph William Andrew Hickson (1873–1956) was a Canadian psychologist and mountaineer.
 As a mountaineer, he was the first to ascend 30 major peaks including Pinnacle Mountain, Mount St. Bride, Mount Chephren, Mount Sir Douglas, Mount Fifi, Mount Joffre, Mount Spring-Rice, Mount King Edward, Mount Fryatt, and Mount Robertson.

 He was the son of Sir Joseph Hickson.

+Education

-He was at McGill University from 1901 to 1924, latterly 13 years as professor of metaphysics and logic.
+After graduating from McGill University in 1893 with the Prince of Wales Gold Medal for Moral and Mental Philosophy, he went on to obtain a masters degree in 1987.
+He then studied with Neo-Kantian Alois Riehl in Germany, earning his PHD in 1900.
+He taught at McGill from 1901 to 1924, latterly 13 years as professor of metaphysics and logic.
+In 1946, he assisted in the creation of The McGill University David Hume Collection.

+Mountaineering

+Joseph was elected as President of the Alpine Club of Canada from 1924 to 1926, and was made an Honorary Member of the club in 1954.
+As President, he collaborated with American Alpine Club president Howard Palmer to complete 5 ascents.